 To Friends of Rapp Nature Camp

 We are happy to report that Rappahannock Nature Camp is alive and well!
 2022 was a big year of transition for camp, and we are now on a new and stable footing.
 The first relatively normal summer since the pandemic was a joy.
 It brought four amazing groups of campers to explore, discover, and rekindle connections to nature and our camp community that will carry on to enrich their lives.
-You will get a glimpse of the discoveries made, treasures found, and questions asked when you read this year’s News from Singing Creek (coming soon!).
+You will get a glimpse of the discoveries made, treasures found, and questions asked when you read the 2022 edition of News from Singing Creek.

 Rachel brings love for the outdoors and concern for the future health of our communities.
 Accessing nature through one’s own perceptions and feelings can be a key to a happy and healthy future for our kids, and Rapp Nature Camp provides a unique place in our local and wider community for this to happen.
 A goal for Camp this year is to increase enrollment, hopefully to pre-pandemic levels.
 Working with connections in our local schools, we hope to attract more campers.
 We hope you will help spread the word to children and grandchildren of local families about Rapp Nature Camp as well.

-This October we enjoyed our first ever Rapp Nature Camp Fall Gathering.
+Last October we enjoyed our first ever Rapp Nature Camp Fall Gathering.
 We shared a delicious meal together at Azalea Rocks with several dozen campers, camper families, and friends of Camp, provided by a PATH Foundation grant.
 The feeling in the clear Autumn air was one of happy community fellowship and simple celebration that our 38-year-old camp continues to thrive.
-We are planning on a Spring Community Potluck on Saturday, April 15th.

-As we finish up the 2022 year and look forward to the next one, Camp does have some financial need in order to continue in good health.
+As we begin 2023, Camp does have some financial need in order to continue in good health.
 We are grateful to our past donors, who have seen us successfully through this transition.
 We plan to continue to offer subsidized tuition rates for campers to keep camp affordable and accessible.
 We also will continue offering generous scholarships and have plans to improve the common spaces in our facilities.
 We estimate that the actual cost per camper of Camp is over three times our tuition.
 This means that any donation you can make to Camp, large or small, will make a big difference in keeping Camp going, and with it the special discoveries, connections, and nature lessons that reverberate in our lives and communities.

 Thank you for being a part of the Rappahannock Nature Camp circle!
 May it never end.